 Save the document and close Microsoft Word.

 If there are multiple rows for each "item" in the data (for example, multiple invoices for each customer), setting up the merge document is more complex.
-Watch the Mail Merge Multiple Rows into One Document in Microsoft Word video on YouTube for details.
+Watch the Can Mail Merge do Multiple Records on One Page in MS Word video on YouTube for details.

 To perform the mail merge, do the following: